Patient, Family & Staff Safety is our Priority: COVID-19

-Our addiction specialists at Inspire Malibu, are considered to be the leading authorities on opiate detox and withdrawal and Inspire Malibu was one of the first facilities in the state of California, to be licensed to use Suboxone.
+Our addiction specialists at Inspire Malibu, are considered to be the leading authorities on opiate detox and withdrawal and Inspire Malibu was one of the first facilities in the state of California, to monitor clients during Suboxone treatment.

 What is Suboxone?

 Buprenorphine Hydrochloride and Naloxone Hydrochloride are the active ingredients in Suboxone.

 Suboxone is only available by prescription and administered by a physician.
 Suboxone comes in tablet form, and easily dissolves under the tongue.
 It is known as an “opioid partial agonist.”

 Opiate partial agonists are similar to opiates such as Heroin, Vicodin, or Methadone, except Suboxone gives the brain what it desires without the dangers associated with full opiated drugs.

 An easy way to understand the use of Suboxone in Managed Maintenance is to think of training wheels on a bicycle.
 Training wheels provide physical balance while promoting personal assurance and confidence during the learning process.